SEALTECH INDUSTRIES

 our projects

-All concrete expansion joint repair and sealing work is carried out in accordance with project documentation, manufacturer technical data, and relevant Australian Standards.
+All Gold Coast and Brisbane concrete movement joint sealing, waterproofing and maintenance work are carried out in accordance with project documentation, manufacturer technical data, and relevant Australian Standards.

 SealTech Industries provides technical evaluation and specification-based recommendations aligned to commercial performance standards.